Otien0/Python-projects/README.md

 # Python-projects
-some of my python intermediate and advance learning projects
+some of my python on beginner, and intermediate learning projects

-#using GUI modules: tkinter, kyvy and pyQt
+#using GUI modules: tkinter, kivy and pyQt5